pmcelhaney/locharts/readme.md

 Hello World
 -----------
 The chart widget provides an easy way to draw attractive and highly customizable charts.
-It uses Raphael, a a JavaScript drawing API for SVG (or VRML in IE6-8).
+It uses Raphael, a a JavaScript drawing API for SVG (or VML in IE6-8).
 The plugin takes several options, but only one, data, is required.
 This very simple example will draw a bar chart with four data points.

 	$('#hello').chart({